 In other cases, lighting should be on a separate circuit or provided with an emergency power supply via a central or local battery.
 As the lowest level, electric emergency lighting or photoluminescent signs are recommended.

+Placing

 Guidance signs shall be sited in such a way that there is no ambiguity in the event of evacuation.
 Consideration should however be given to the fact that the people in the premises are familiar with the layout of the premises.
 Signs shall as far as possible be placed at an appropriate height which in most cases is directly above the door with regard to the normal sight line.
 Any obstacles, for instance fixed installations or furnishings, may cause the sign to be raised, lowered or supplemented by further signs.

-Fire equipment
+Fire fighting equipment

 There should be adequate provision of suitable fire extinguishers and other appropriate equipment.
 All fire extinguishing equipment, fixed or portable, should be provided in accordance with European and national standards or national building regulations, which may have to be applied.